-- 1. Press Function. - Press [Guest Room].
+- 1. Press Function. - 2.
+Press [GUEST ROOM].

-Press the softkey that corresponds to the rooms you want to display for example, to display all vacant and clean rooms, press [Vac/Clean RM].
+3. Press the softkey that corresponds to the rooms you want to display-for example, to display all vacant and clean rooms, press [VAC/CLEAN RM].

-Press [More...] to display the next 10 rooms matching the specified states.
+4. Press [More...] to display the next 10 rooms matching the specified states.

-If a printer is attached to the console, you can print a list of all vacant or occupied rooms.
-For more information, see <italic>Printing Reports on page 77.
+You can print a list of all vacant or occupied rooms.
+For more information, see "Printing Reports" on page 64.